emir7/mobile-news-perception/README.md

 Folder */models* contains two seperate subfolders.

-* The first folder */MultilevelModelling* contains a *.md* file which is automatically generated using the *RStudio* IDE and  contains all the information related to our finally built multilevel model.
+* The first folder */MultilevelModelling* contains a *.md* file which is automatically generated using the *RStudio* IDE and  contains all the information related to our final multilevel model.
 * The second folder */PredictiveModelling* contains an *.ipynb* file containing the models built using *sklearn* library.
 The general predicitve model which was used in our final Android application was built using the *Random Forest* algorithm.